|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 31g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This no-knead bread is simply amazing!
 The bread dough rises in the Instant Pot, then it's baked to perfection in the oven.
 The Instant Pot's lowest yogurt setting provides the perfect temperature for rising.
 All you have to do is stir, let it rise, give the loaf some shape, then bake it in a Dutch oven or covered casserole.

 This method is so easy and there are so few ingredients, you'll have it memorized in no time.

-- 2 tablespoons olive oil (plus more for greasing the pot)
+2 tablespoons olive oil, more for the pot

 Gather the ingredients.

 In a large mixing bowl, combine the flour, yeast, and salt.
 If desired, add 1 to 2 teaspoons of sugar.
 Mix the dry ingredients thoroughly and then add the lukewarm water and olive oil.
 Mix well.
 The dough will be a bit shaggy.

 Oil the inner pot of the Instant Pot inner pot with a few teaspoons of olive oil.
 Choose the yogurt setting and make sure it is on the lowest setting, which is "less," or about 88 F. Place the dough in the pot.
 Cover the pot with a towel and place the glass lid or a plate over the top.
 Set the timer for 3 1/2 hours.

 When the time is up, scrape the dough out onto a floured surface and sprinkle more flour over it.
 Use a bench scraper or your floured hands to gently shape the dough into a relatively smooth ball.
 Handle the dough as little as possible to avoid deflating.
 Wipe out the inner pot.